Since 2002

 A technology firm in Northern Virginia serving both commercial and government clients juggles NIST CSF controls, PCI DSS card data requirements, and federal acquisition standards across different parts of the business.
 Stratify IT's GRC consulting services help organizations throughout the Commonwealth build programs that manage those overlapping obligations without maintaining separate workstreams for each one.

-We work across the full GRC stack: establishing governance structures with defined roles and accountability, building risk management processes that surface operational and cybersecurity exposures before they become audit findings, and implementing compliance programs across standards including NIST SP 800-53, NIST CSF, HIPAA, PCI DSS, SOC 2, GDPR, and Virginia CDPA.
+We work across the full GRC stack: establishing governance structures with defined roles and accountability, building risk management processes that surface operational and cybersecurity exposures before they become audit findings, and implementing compliance programs across standards including NIST SP 800-53, NIST CSF, HIPAA compliance, PCI DSS, SOC 2, GDPR, and Virginia CDPA.
 For organizations that also carry defense contracting obligations, our team provides CMMC consulting services that integrate with broader GRC program work.

 Governance, risk, and compliance are distinct disciplines that function poorly when treated in isolation.
 Governance establishes the decision-making frameworks, accountability structures, and oversight mechanisms that keep an organization operating with consistency and transparency.
 Risk Management involves identifying, scoring, and mitigating threats — from third-party vendor exposure to unpatched systems to insider access gaps — before they become incidents.
 Compliance maps those structures and controls to specific regulatory and contractual requirements, producing the documentation and evidence that auditors, clients, and regulators need.
 A well-constructed program connects all three so that a single control satisfies multiple requirements without generating redundant workstreams.